AFK247/multi-step-form/README.md

 - Form validation using React Hook Form and Zod
 - Progress saving with localStorage
 - Form submission history
-- Responsive design with Tailwind CSS and shadcn/ui
+- Responsive design with Tailwind CSS and Shadcn

 ## Technologies Used